Superconducting nanowire single-photon detector: Principle of operation

 The absorption in the superconducting nanowire can be boosted by a variety of strategies: integration with an optical cavity, integration with a photonic waveguide or addition of nanoantenna structures.
 SNSPD cavity devices in NbN, NbTiN, WSi & MoSi have demonstrated fibre-coupled device detection efficiencies greater than 98% at 1550 nm wavelength with count rates in the tens of MHz.

 The detection efficiencies are optimized for a specific wavelength range in each detector.
 They vary widely, however, due to highly localized regions of the nanowires where the effective cross-sectional area for superconducting current is reduced.

 SNSPD devices have also demonstrated exceptionally low jitter – the uncertainty in the photon arrival time – as low as 3 picoseconds at visible wavelengths.
 Timing jitter increases as photon energy drops and has been verified out to 3.5 micrometres wavelength.
 Timing jitter is an extremely important property for time-correlated single-photon counting (TCSPC) applications.
 Furthermore, SNSPDs have extremely low rates of dark counts, i.e. the occurrence of voltage pulses in the absence of a detected photon.
 In addition, the deadtime (time interval following a detection event during which the detector is not sensitive) is on the order of a few nanoseconds, this short deadtime translates into very high saturation count rates and enables antibunching measurements with a single detector.

 For the detection of longer wavelength photons, however, the detection efficiency of standard SNSPDs decreases significantly.
 Recent efforts to improve the detection efficiency at near-infrared and mid-infrared wavelengths include studies of narrower (20 nm and 30 nm wide) NbN nanowires as well as extensive studies of alternative superconducting materials with lower superconducting critical temperatures than NbN (tungsten silicide, niobium silicide, molybdenum silicide and tantalum nitride).
-Single photon sensitivity up to 10 micrometer wavelength has recently been demonstrated in a tungsten silicide SNSPD.
+Single photon sensitivity up to 29 micrometers wavelength has recently been demonstrated in a tungsten silicide SNSPD.
 Alternative thin film deposition techniques such as atomic layer deposition are of interest for extending the spectral range and scalability of SNSPDs to large areas.
 High temperature superconductors have been investigated for SNSPDs with some encouraging recent reports.
 SNSPDs have been created from magnesium diboride with some single photon sensitivity in the visible and near infrared.

 There is considerable interest and effort in scaling up SNSPDs to large multipixel arrays and cameras.
-A kilopixel SNSPD array has recently been reported.
+A 400,000 pixel SNSPD array has recently been reported.
 A key challenge is readout, which can be addressed via multiplexing or digital readout using superconducting single flux quantum logic.